wellcomecollection/search-logger/README.md

 *   which results (if any) that they clicked on.

 We use this to analyse search behaviour and improve our queries.
-For example, we can look at searches that return 0 results and discuss whether we should be returning something for those searches.
+For example, we can look at searches that return 0 results and discuss whether there really are no results, or whether we should change the results we return.

 ## How search events get logged